awburgard/code-snippets/README.md

 - relies on a call to a json schema I set up at a previous company to accomplish type validation across services
 - creates the necessary data and in the neccesary shape to post to one of our services
 - particularly proud of the types (I cannot share those) but the class, when invoked, will infer the meta template, an incredibly neccesary process when uploading datasets in our use case

+### date_time_generator.py
+- a custom date_time mock data generator based on faker.py
+- users can select this type of generator from the client
+- it would then talk to our many different services and eventually land here
+- it would take in the column data and rewrite it to be whatever type the user had specified, and overwrite the csv file (not shown)